Danielos12/Attendance-list-v1.0/README.md

 In the list's interface (crateList.js) there are enabled four functions, which can be recalled under the impact of the event.
 Those are `createNewPersonForm`, `removeRow`, `selectButton` and `clearList`.
 The first one was described, so let's focus on these last three.

 ### removeRow()
 That is a pretty simple function.
 Our `e` argument represents the event.
-In this case, it is `click` event (look at the event listeners in init.js). `target` method allows us to get an element that was triggered by the event, and the` closest` method can redirect us to nested element in its parental elements.
+In this case, it is `click` event (look at the event listeners in init.js).
+The `target` method allows us to get an element that was triggered by the event, and the` closest` method can redirect us to nested element in its parental elements.
+The `remove()` method as the name suggests, removes the given element from the DOM tree.
 ```javascript
 const removeRow = e => {
   if (e.target.closest('.remove-button') !== null) {